stacks-network/stacks-core/docs/basic_usage.md

 ### Updating a Name's Zonefile

+**OpenBazaar Users**:  If you are trying to add your OpenBazaar GUID to your Blockstack ID, please follow [these instructions](https://github.com/blockstack/blockstack-cli/blob/master/docs/openbazaar.md) instead.

+**CAUTION**: You almost never want to update your name's zonefile, since it's slow, tedious, and costs money.
+It is meant primarily for recovering from zonefile loss, for changing where people find your profile, and for changing your data public key.
+If you want to store data in your profile, please see the [data storage](https://github.com/blockstack/blockstack-cli/blob/master/docs/advanced_usage.md#data-storage) and [accounts](https://github.com/blockstack/blockstack-cli/blob/master/docs/advanced_usage.md#accounts) commands in the [advanced usage](https://github.com/blockstack/blockstack-cli/blob/master/docs/advanced_usage.md) section (but read the [warnings](https://github.com/blockstack/blockstack-cli/blob/master/docs/advanced_usage.md#a-word-of-warning) first).

-If you want to change the name's zonefile for any reason, you can do so with `blockstack update`.
+If you want to change the name's zonefile, you can do so with `blockstack update`.
 You must specify the new zonefile to do so.
 For example:

 ```
     $ blockstack update judecn.id '$ORIGIN judecn.id